PublicDataWorks/complaint-manager/.github/ISSUE_TEMPLATE/tech-task.md

 So that

 ### Definition of Done
-What means that this take is done?
+What means that this card is done?

 ### Acceptance Criteria
 **Given** xxxx